microsoft/torchscale/README.md

 ```
 @article{torchscale,
-  author    = {Shuming Ma and
-               Hongyu Wang and
-               Shaohan Huang and
-               Wenhui Wang and
-               Zewen Chi and
-               Li Dong and
-               Alon Benhaim and
-               Barun Patra and
-               Vishrav Chaudhary and
-               Xia Song and
-               Furu Wei},
+  author    = {Shuming Ma and Hongyu Wang and Shaohan Huang and Wenhui Wang and Zewen Chi and Li Dong and Alon Benhaim and Barun Patra and Vishrav Chaudhary and Xia Song and Furu Wei},
-  title     = {TorchScale: Transformers at Scale},
+  title     = {{TorchScale}: {Transformers} at Scale},
   journal   = {CoRR},
   volume    = {abs/2211.13184},
   year      = {2022}